See all members

 Biography

-Michaël Bertrand-Charette is a physiotherapist-clinician and regular professor in the physiotherapy program at the Université du Québec à Chicoutimi.
-His research expertise focuses on musculoskeletal injuries, proprioception and motor control, as well as the interaction between these themes and pain.
-To this end, he uses various innovative approaches (transcranial magnetic stimulation, electrical stimulators, tendon vibration, etc.) to study the integration of sensorimotor information and the underlying mechanisms, while enabling him to better understand the impact of rehabilitation on musculoskeletal injuries in order to maximize return to function.
+Michaël Bertrand-Charette is a clinical physiotherapist and full-time professor in the physiotherapy program at the University of Quebec in Chicoutimi.
+His research expertise focuses on musculoskeletal injuries, proprioception, and motor control, as well as the interaction between these topics and pain.
+To this end, he uses various innovative approaches (transcranial magnetic stimulation, electrical stimulators, tendon vibration, etc.) to study the integration of sensorimotor information and the mechanisms underlying it, while gaining a better understanding of the impact of rehabilitation on musculoskeletal injuries in order to maximize functional recovery.

 Why did you choose to study pain management?